Georgii Polozii

 Georgii Nikolaevich Polozii (Георгій Миколайович Положій; 23 April 1914 – 26 November 1968) was a Soviet mathematician who mostly worked in pure mathematics such as complex analysis, approximation theory and numerical analysis.
 He also worked on elasticity theory, which is used in applied math and physics.
 He was Corresponding Member of the Academy of Sciences of the Ukrainian SSR, Doctor of Physical and Mathematical Sciences (1953), Head of the Department of Computational Mathematics of the Kyiv Cybernetics Faculty University (1958).

 Education

 In 1933, Polozii graduated from high school in the village of Verkhnyi Baskunchaky of Astrakhan Oblast, and subsequently entered the Faculty of Physics and Mathematics of Saratov University.

-He graduated from Saratov University in 1937 and stayed to teach until he moved to the University of Kyiv in 1949.
+He graduated from Saratov University in 1937 and stayed to teach until he moved to the University of Kiev in 1949.

 Later life

 After 1938, Polozii worked at the Department of Mathematical Analysis.

 He participated in the Soviet-Finnish war.
 During the German-Soviet war in one of the battles near Nelidovo as infantry platoon commander he was seriously wounded.
 He had seven operations then he returned to Saratov University where he was engaged in scientific and pedagogical work.
 In 1946 he defended his Ph.D. thesis "Integral images of continuously differentiable functions of a complex variable".

 In 1949, he began working at the University of Kyiv, first as an associate professor of the Department of Mathematical Physics, and from 1951 to 1958 – its head.
 In 1953 he defended his doctoral dissertation on the topic "On some methods of the theory of functions in the mechanics of a continuous medium".
 In 1958 Georgiy Polozhia was elected head of the Department of Computational Mathematics.

 He died on September 26, 1968, less than a year before realizing his dream of creating a separate faculty for computational mathematics and cybernetics.
 He is buried in Kyiv at Baykovoye Cemetery.